distroinfinity/pixter/README.md

 yarn start
 ```

-> If you don't wish to interact with the polygon mumbai follow the steps below:
+> If you don't wish to interact with the polygon chain follow the steps below:

 1. Clone the repository
 2. In the [scaffold.config.ts](packages/nextjs/scaffold.config.ts) file change the `targetNetwork` property to `chains.hardhat`